-The overall procedure for comparing existing profile models against current Load research data consists of the following:
+The overall procedure for comparing existing Load Profile Models against current Load research data consists of the following:

-(a) Assignment to Profile Segments

-Assign each sample site in the current Load research sample to the appropriate profile segment and Weather Zone.
+(a) Assignment to Load Profile Segments - Assign each sample site in the current Load research sample to the appropriate Load Profile Segment and Weather Zone.
 The expansion weight for each sampled site shall be determined using sound statistical practice.

-(b) Expansion

-For each profile segment and each Weather Zone, use the appropriate expansion methodology and weight to expand the sample data assigned to the segment and Weather Zone.
-The results of the expansion profiles are expressed as average Load per Customer for each interval.

-(c) Comparison

-For each profile segment and each Weather Zone, compare the profile estimates developed from the Load research sample data to the profile estimates from the profile models.
-The profile models are applied to weather data for the same Weather Zone and time period as the Load research sample data.
+- (b) Expansion For each Load Profile Type and Weather Zone combination, use the appropriate expansion methodology and weight to expand the sample data assigned to the segment and Weather Zone.
+The results of the expansion Load Profiles are expressed as average Load per Customer for each interval. - (c) Comparison For each Load Profile Type and Weather Zone combination, compare the Load Profile estimates developed from the Load research sample data to the Load Profile estimates from the Load Profile Models.
+The Load Profile Models are applied to weather data for the same Weather Zone and time period as the Load research sample data.
 Factors to consider in the comparisons are discussed in Section 6.3, Consideration for Load Profiling Methodology Evaluation.